doingthedoings/ESP32_BoostController/README.md

     - In VS Code, go to `File > Open Folder...` and select the cloned project directory.
 4.  **Build & Upload:**
     - PlatformIO will automatically detect the `platformio.ini` file and should prompt you to install the required libraries if they are missing.
-    - Connect your Adafruit Feather ESP32-S3 board to your computer via USB.
+    - Connect your Waveshare ESP32-S3-Zero board to your computer via USB.
+Identify the COM port for your device and add it to the platformio.ini file accordingly.
     - Click the **PlatformIO: Upload** task (the right-arrow icon) in the VS Code status bar at the bottom of the window.
 This will compile the firmware and flash it to your device.

 ## Code Structure